 If you have any past experience with musical instruments, you probably know that mahogany is one of, if not the most commonly used type of wood in making ukuleles and guitars.

-From the admirable shade of brown it gives your ukulele to being pocket-friendly and without much compromise for the tone, it’s a good choice if you are a beginner till you catch up on all the techniques to master this heart capturing instrument.
+From the admirable shade of brown, it gives your ukulele to being pocket-friendly, and without much compromise for the tone, it’s the right choice if you are a beginner till you catch up on all the techniques to master this heart capturing instrument.

-Mahogany offers a mid-range response on the spectrum of how hard the wood used to build your ukulele is, which is the tricky part because it may sound a little not so “open“ in comparison to other ukuleles, but if used correctly, I guarantee you a good playing experience.
+Mahogany offers a mid-range response on the spectrum of how hard the wood used to build your ukulele is.
+This is the tricky part because it may sound a little not so “open“ in comparison to other ukuleles, but if used correctly, I guarantee you excellent playing experience.

 Here comes another star in the wood world, and a personal favorite of mine.